 Don’t know what a 401k is?
 Clueless about the difference in a Roth and Traditional IRA?
 Head spin when I mention the term aggressive growth mutual fund?
 Shame on you.
 If you are willing to go through the pain of learning how these things work and then begin retirement planning, you will be financially able to retire earlier, be secure in your financial plan, and avoid being duped by the scoundrels out there who want to hock their latest financial “opportunity” on you.

-By opening a Gold IRA, you can take advantage of an annual contribution of $6,000 if you are below 50 years old and $7,000 if you are above 50 years old.
+By opening a Gold IRA to start investing in gold, you can take advantage of an annual contribution of $6,000 if you are below 50 years old and $7,000 if you are above 50 years old.
 You can go to GlobeNewsWire for more information.

 This doesn’t mean “go crazy and get arrested.”
 This means do things that are a little scary but will stretch you a bit.
 Learn new things, meet new people, go new places.
 Say “yes” to opportunities that you won’t get later.